 Dan DeVos was named chairman of RDV Sports (Orlando Magic, Orlando Solar Bears (ECHL), Lakeland Magic (NBA G League) on December 7, 2011.
 His responsibilities include representing ownership in various business and public relations activities while working closely with the Magic’s CEO on the business and basketball operations.
 Additionally, he focuses on long-term strategic planning for the organization and new business initiatives.
 DeVos is a member of the NBA Board of Governors.

-DeVos is chairman and CEO of DP Fox Ventures, LLC, a diversified business development and management company with interests in real estate, transportation and sports and entertainment in Grand Rapids, Michigan.
-DP Fox employs more than 1,600 professionals through companies including Fox Powersports and Fox Motor Group, a retail transportation group representing 42 manufacturers at 32 locations.
+DeVos is chairman and CEO of DP Fox Ventures, LLC, a diversified business development and management company with interests in real estate, transportation and sports in Grand Rapids, Michigan.
+DP Fox employs more than 1,600 professionals through companies including Fox Powersports and Fox Motor Group, a retail transportation group representing 44 manufacturers at 50 locations.

 DeVos also serves as co-owner, president and CEO, governor of the Grand Rapids Griffins of the American Hockey League, the top affiliate for the NHL’s Detroit Red Wings and the 2013 and 2017 Calder Cup Champions.
-Since their beginning in 1996, the Griffins organization has strived to meet a standard of excellence in everything it does, while providing a fan experience focused on family fun and entertainment.
 DeVos is a member of the AHL’s executive committee.

 In honor of the impact that he, his siblings and their father, Rich, have made on the sports landscape both locally and nationally, the DeVos family was inducted into the Grand Rapids Sports Hall of Fame in the team category in 2011.

-DeVos is involved in a variety of local business and civic organizations, including serving on the board of trustees for Hope Network, past president of the board of the Grand Rapids Symphony, a member of the Grand Valley University Foundation and board of directors of the West Michigan Sports Commission.
+DeVos is involved in a variety of local business and civic organizations, including serving on the board of trustees for Hope Network, past president of the board of the Grand Rapids Symphony, Vice Chair of the Grand Valley University Foundation and former board of directors of the West Michigan Sports Commission.
 He also serves on (past chair) the board of trustees for Northwood University, his alma mater.

 His wife, Pamella, is president and designer of PAMELLA ROLAND.
 They have two daughters and one son.